Abhigyan126/SIEVE/README.md

 # SIEVE Cache Implementation

-A C implementation of the SIEVE cache eviction algorithm, based on the research paper ["SIEVE is Simpler than LRU: an Efficient Turn-Key Eviction Algorithm for Web Caches"](https://dl.acm.org/doi/10.1145/3600006.3613152) by Zhang et al.
+A C implementation of the SIEVE cache eviction algorithm, based on the research paper (https://junchengyang.com/publication/nsdi24-SIEVE.pdf)

 ## Overview